mastodon/documentation/content/en/admin/config.md

 Defaults to empty values (not enabled)

 {{< hint style="info" >}}
-If you wish to use hCaptcha, don't forget to enable it from the Administration -> Dashboard page after configuring.
+If you wish to use hCaptcha, don't forget to enable it from the Administration -> Server Settings page after configuring.
 {{</ hint >}}

 #### `HCAPTCHA_SITE_KEY`